matthinz/ts-sqlite-datastore/README.md

 # ts-sqlite-datastore

+Version: 0.0.1

+This is a single file, Promise-oriented API for working with a local sqlite database in Node.js.
+The idea is that you copy sqlite-datastore.ts into your project.

 ## Column types

 sqlite represents data using four types:

-- TEXT
+- `TEXT`
-- BLOB
+- `BLOB`
-- INTEGER
+- `INTEGER`
-- REAL
+- `REAL`

 These four map *somewhat* cleanly onto Javascript types.
 Values can also be NULL, but we're going to disregard that for now.